On the lower bounds for real double Hurwitz numbers: Zigzag covers and effective non-zigzag covers

 \begin{prop} Let $\varphi$ be an effective non-zigzag cover simply branched at $\undl x$.
 If $\undl x=\undl x^+\sqcup\undl x^-$ is a splitting such that $\{x_1,...,x_{\left \lceil\frac{r}{2}\right\rceil}\}\subset\undl x^+$.
 Then there is a unique colouring $\rho$ of $\varphi$ such that the real tropical cover $(\varphi,\rho)$ has positive and negative branch points as the splitting $\undl x=\undl x^+\sqcup\undl x^-$. \end{prop}

 \begin{proof} Suppose that $v$ is an inner vertex of $S_i$, $i=2,\ldots,n$.
-If the even edge $E_i$ adjacent to $v$ is the first type depicted in Figure $\ref{fig:non-zigzag}$, the colouring of $E_i$ is red.
-Otherwise, the colouring of $E_i$ is blue.
+If the even edge $E_i$ adjacent to $v$ is the first type depicted in Figure $\ref{fig:non-zigzag}$, the colouring of $E_i$ is blue.
+Otherwise, the colouring of $E_i$ is red.